 7 Indian Films with Tragic and Devastating Climax

-Most of us love leaving a theatre with a big fat smile on our face, don’t we?
+Most of us love leaving the theatre with a big fat smile on our face, don’t we?
 But it’s not a bad idea either to enjoy films with a tragic end.
 They help us remind that endings are not always happy, some can be pretty devastating too.
 Movie endings are a game-changer.
 While you start with laughter and cheering, the ending can change the whole mood just like that.
-Here are some must-watch heartfelt Indian movies ( both south Indian and Bollywood) with tragic and devastating climax.
+Here are some must-watch heartfelt Indian movies (both south Indian and Bollywood) with tragic and devastating climax.
 Make sure you keep your tissue box right next to you while watching them!

 1. Vandanam (Malayalam, 1989)

 There’s no beating this evergreen Malayalam film when it comes to tragic ends.
-No matter how old you are, you still feel a lump in your throat as you see the leading pairs part ways unaware that they are right next to each other.
-You feel like screaming at them, “JUST LOOK NEXT YOU!! “ Only if they had cell phones in the 80s, all the confusion could have been avoided.
+No matter how old you are, you still feel a lump in your throat as you see the leading pair part ways, unaware that they are right next to each other.
+You feel like screaming at them, “JUST LOOK NEXT YOU! ” Only if they had cell phones in the 80s, all the confusion could have been avoided.

 2. Deivathirumagal (Tamil, 2011)

 Needless to mention Chiyaan Vikram’s stunning performance as an autistic father, Deiva Thirumagal is just so devastating.
 It’s about a mentally impaired father’s struggle to get his daughter back and the decision he makes in the end just leaves us crying.
 Well, he did what was best for his daughter.